Extra (Australian TV channel): Extra 2

 On 28 March 2013, Extra 2 was launched on channel 95 and channel 85 in NBN areas as a five-hour timeshift of Extra.
 As a result, the quality of sister channel 9Gem was cut.

 In Adelaide, Extra 2 became available on 1 July 2013, the day Nine took over control of Nine Adelaide (NWS), from the WIN Corporation, along with the main shopping channel, Extra.

-In Perth, Extra 2 launched, replacing then Nine Perth owner’s WIN Corporation's Gold 2, on 30 September 2013, the day Nine took control of the Perth station, along with the main shopping channel, Extra.
+In Perth, Extra 2 launched, replacing then Nine Perth owner's WIN Corporation's Gold 2, on 30 September 2013, the day Nine took control of the Perth station, along with the main shopping channel, Extra.

 Extra 2 was closed in metropolitan areas on 26 November 2015 when it was replaced by Extra, which had been moved from channel 94 due to the launch of 9Life.
-However, Extra and Extra 2 both remained available on Nine-owned NBN Television until 9Life was launched on NBN in March 2016.
+However, Extra and Extra 2 both remained available on Nine-owned NBN until 9Life was launched on NBN in March 2016.

 Prior to the 9Life launch in NBN areas, Extra and Extra 2 was available on channel 84 and 85 respectively.